Shakshi2004/QuizApp/README.md

 Features

-15 multiple-choice questions.
+5 multiple-choice questions.
-15 seconds to answer each question.
+15 seconds to answer the questions.
 Immediate feedback on correct or incorrect answers.
 Final score display at the end of the quiz.
 Responsive design for mobile and desktop.